 The minimum number of StoreFiles which must be eligible for compaction before compaction can run.
 The goal of tuning hbase.hstore.compaction.min is to avoid ending up with too many tiny StoreFiles to compact.
 Setting this value to 2 would cause a minor compaction each time you have two StoreFiles in a Store, and this is probably not appropriate.
 If you set this value too high, all the other values will need to be adjusted accordingly.
-For most cases, the default value is appropriate.
+For most cases, the default value is appropriate (empty value here, results in 3 by code logic).
 In previous versions of HBase, the parameter hbase.hstore.compaction.min was named hbase.hstore.compactionThreshold.